 Richard Cunningham graduated from the University of Toronto where he studied with Lillian Weichel and Edgar Hanson.
 He is the recipient of three scholarship grants from the Canada Council for the Arts.
 He has studied in England with Timothy Penrose and James Bowman.
 Richard also sang at Winchester Cathedral and St George’s Chapel in Windsor Castle appearing on many occasions before the Royal family.
 As a soloist, Richard has travelled through France, Holland, Germany, Britain, the United States and Canada, and has often been heard in concert on the CBC.
 He has performed with the symphony orchestras of Toronto & Kitchener/Waterloo, the Hamilton Philharmonic Orchestra and the English Chamber Orchestra.
 He has appeared with the Toronto Mendelssohn Choir, Hamilton’s Bach-Elgar Choir and the Philharmonic Choir of Kitchener/ Waterloo.
 He has performed with the Tactus Vocal Ensemble, La Chappelle de Quebec and Les Violons du Roy in Quebec & Montréal, the Elora Festival Singers, and with Tafelmusik.
 Richard has also been a frequent performer with the John Laing Singers in Hamilton and is one of three founding directors for the Nota Bene Period Orchestra in Kitchener/Waterloo.
 He teaches voice and conducting at McMaster University and the University of Waterloo.
 As a choral conductor, he is the music director of the Grand River Chorus and the Brantford Children’s Chorus.
 Richard has sung countertenor for numerous Arcady performances over the past decade.

 Diana Di Mauro is known for her fine musicianship and charismatic stage presence.
-She is currently working on her PhD in Musicology at York University.
+Recently, she began working on her PhD in Musicology at York University.
 She debuted in the role of Cherubino in Mozart’s, Le Nozze di Figaro, at Teatro Mancinelli in Orvieto, and has since performed the roles of Mrs. Nolan in Menotti’s The Medium, Lola in Mascagni’s Cavalleria Rusticana, Clarina in Rossini’s La Cambiale di Matrimonio, Zerlina, in Mozart’s Don Giovanni, Serpina in Pergolesi’s, La Serva Padrona, Susanna in Mozart’s, Le Nozze di Figaro, and Mary Magdalene in Frisina’s, Emmanuel God with Us, in Toronto and New York.
 Ms. Di Mauro has performed in numerous concerts internationally including at the Howard Assembly Room of Opera North in Leeds, UK, at Limonaia Villa Strozzi in Florence, Santa Margherita Ligure and Diano Marina, Imperia.
 Besides performing, Ms. Di Mauro is an Arts Advocate, giving lectures and talks about opera and the preservation of the art form.
 She was the Arts and Culture producer for Insieme TV, appearing as host and interviewer, and has Directed and Produced the full-length documentary Jackie and the Ladies: 65 Years of the Ladies’ Auxiliary of the C.I.B.P.A.
 Diana was an Emerging Artist for Arcady in 2017-18 and has since remained as a mentor.

 Heather Fleming sings in the prestigious Parish Choir of St. John’s Anglican Church in Elora and also in the renowned Elora Festival Singers, both directed by Noel Edison.
 She is one of Arcady’s most prominent performers and has been a part of a dozen recordings.
 Heather has worked with some of the world’s finest conductors in cities across Canada and the USA as well as in Germany, Greece, and England.
 Heather was also featured on TVOntario’s On Stage at Studio 2 playing music of Ronald Beckett and also appeared on Breakfast Television with the Elora Festival Singers.
 Heather has been a vocal coach, guest clinician and soloist for various ensembles.
 Heather earned her B.Mus at Wilfrid Laurier University, studying recorder with Shannon Purves-Smith, performing in the Chapel Choir directed by Jan Overduin and in the Baroque Ensemble under Michael Purves-Smith.
 She currently serves as President of the Board of Directors for Arcady.